"

 Additive Manufacturing (AM) is quickly gaining ground in the industry.
 Complex metal parts can be precisely fabricated with different forms of additive manufacturing.
 Some resemble 3D printing, using a wire feeder and an electric arc or laser to continually melt and fuse the filler metal to the previous deposit.
 Other forms of AM use a metal powder that is melted with a laser in specific places, then covered with a layer of more metal powder, melted by laser to the previously melted metal, covered with another layer, etc., until the object is created.

-Robotic welding has been around for decades, changing automotive manufacturing into a nearly completely automated process.
-However, the cost of purchasing and maintaining robots as well as quality control issues in production, has limited the use of robots.
+Robotic welding has been around for decades, changing automotive manufacturing into an almost completely automated process.
+However, the cost of purchasing and maintaining robots as well as quality control issues in production have limited their use.
 Operators of robotic welders typically monitor the robot’s performance and perform welding repairs to any defects in the robot’s work.

 Computer Numerically Controlled (CNC) welding incorporates computer control of robotic or automatic welding and may integrate the welding machine into other machining during the manufacturing process.
 For instance, metal parts may be loaded into the machine and then automatically welded and machined per the computer program.

-The skills and training required to operate these systems will influence the pay rate of the welding operator.
-Less training and skill required will likely mean lower wages, while more training and skill will likely ensure higher salaries for the operator.
+The skills and training required to operate these various systems will influence the welder’s pay rate.
+Less training and skill required will likely mean lower wages, while more training and skill will likely ensure higher salaries for the welding operator.

 With the increase of robotic/automatic welding process jobs, there will be a need for a skilled workforce to operate the equipment.
 However, we are still a long way away from a robot replacing people climbing a ladder and welding connections in a building or crawling around in a ship’s bilge to patch a hole in a leaky fuel tank.